rootstrap/quiz-generator/readme.md

 You now have the API key and organization ID required for the Exam Generator.

+## Setting Secrets

+Create a `.env` file in the root dir of the project and add an `OPENAI_API_KEY` variable with your generated API key.

 ## Executing the App

 After installing dependencies and setting secrets, execute the Exam Generator app by running: